Manam (film): Characterisations

 Nageswara Rao played the role of a 90-year-old man.
 His character enters the film just before the interval and remains until the very end of the film.
 All the members of the principal cast except Nageswara Rao played dual roles in the film.
 Nagarjuna said in an interview that he would be seen in the 1920s, 1980s and 2013 and would play a zamindar in 1920.
 Saran revealed that every character in the film would have a specific aspect; Nagarjuna's character loves cars.
 Regarding her role, Saran said that she would be seen as a poor but content farmer in the flashback sequences and a doctor in the present day.
 She added "My character goes back to 1930s and comes back in the present era.
 I can't tell how it happens though.
 It's a fun character and you will find me stammering a lot.
 Suddenly, I'm talking normally and suddenly I start stammering, that's how you understand my character."
 She added that apart from Nagarjuna, she has more scenes with Nageswara Rao and only a couple of scenes with Chaitanya in the film.

-Chaitanya is seen as the father of a six-year-old in 1980s and a happy-go-lucky college student in 2013.
+Chaitanya is seen as the father of a six-year-old in the 1980s and a happy-go-lucky college student in 2013.
 He described the former role as a challenging one.
 He also said that both the roles would have multiple layers and added, "The film as you all would know by now, is spread across three generations, and all the characters go back and forth in time.
 I play a happy-go-lucky college guy in the present era.
 It's a typically fun character and has nothing in common with my character from the flashback.
 So acting wise, it was a big challenge".
 He described the drunk scenes shared with Nagarjuna, Nageswara Rao and his confrontation scene with Samantha towards the end of the film as the toughest scenes to act.